Reverse Culture Shock

 I experienced a bad breakout when I got back home, and I had to invest in skincare, facials and micro-needling before my skin was back to normal (and even better, I would say!)
 I think my Indo-malay skin is really made for humid, tropical weather.

 9. Everything here is so cheap!!!–and so expensive!!!

 It feels great that I no longer have to shell out at least 10 bucks for street food and 20 for a sit-down restaurant.
-Everything is so cheap here–restaurants, massages, facials, haircuts, manicures–oh the luxury to do everything once you’re back home!
+Everything is so cheap here.
+Restaurants, massages, facials, haircuts, manicures–the luxury to do everything you needed done once you’re back home!